WindClan/Standards/Standards/CCSMB-14.md

 Clients should be able to play stereo audio in-sync with the frames

-Clients should be able to display subtitles
+Clients should be able to display subtitles by reading the "subtitles" metadata from each frame

-Displaying metadata attached to broadcasts is optional
+Displaying metadata (ex. station and program) attached to broadcasts is optional

 If the client supports multiple palletes, the client should be able to switch back to default pallete before changing broadcasts